Pediatric Orthopedic surgeons width="1024" height="188"

 Babies and Young Children

-• Children who are given cast treatment may walk a little later than usual but they will catch up when they are no longer in the cast.
+• Children who are placed in a cast may walk a little later than usual but they will catch up when the doctor removes the cast.

-• The difference in the length of both legs may never go away (Limb Lengthening surgery is recommended for this)
+• The difference in the length of both legs may never go away (Doctors recommend Limb Lengthening surgery for this condition)

 • If it was not an initial option, surgery may occur later to correct the hip socket.